 You will be growing sport specific knowledge of rules strategies and tactics across a range of sports and activities.
 The aim of Year 8 is to broaden your sporting experiences and develop a lifelong love for healthy participation..
 They will grow motor competence in the different areas through the 6-8 week units.
 Students will have a grounding from Year 7 and should have at least a basic grasp of skills and rules for the activities studied.
-Students will be stretched to lead, be creative, command in games, show resilience and intensity.
+At the best levels students will also lead, be creative, command in games, show resilience and intensity.
 These aspirations will apply in different degrees across their units, with bespoke areas used for each category.
-The core assessments can be improved through the units, skills base will improve year to
+The core assessments can be improved through the units, skill base should also improve year to year where there is continuity.